open-cluster-management-io/policy-collection/community/CM-Configuration-Management/acm-hub-pvc-backup/README.md

 #### acm-hub-pvc-backup-config

-Created by the user on the backup hub.
+- Created by the user on the backup hub.
-Used to define the volsync ReplicationSource configuration, as defined [here](https://access.redhat.com/login?redirectTo=https%3A%2F%2Faccess.redhat.com%2Fdocumentation%2Fen-us%2Fred_hat_advanced_cluster_management_for_kubernetes%2F2.8%2Fhtml%2Fbusiness_continuity%2Fbusiness-cont-overview%23restic-backup-volsync)
+- Used to define the volsync ReplicationSource configuration, as defined in the [RHACM VolSync documentation](https://access.redhat.com/login?redirectTo=https%3A%2F%2Faccess.redhat.com%2Fdocumentation%2Fen-us%2Fred_hat_advanced_cluster_management_for_kubernetes%2F2.8%2Fhtml%2Fbusiness_continuity%2Fbusiness-cont-overview%23restic-backup-volsync)

 ```yaml